 Stone House Day is an annual event, and the 60th one will be held tomorrow, July 10th.
 They must be doing something right.
 And what fun for the entire family.
-From the web site,
+From the website,

 You can see the other attractions: